Xtractyl/Xtractyl/README.md

 6. **Review the AI**
    Page: **Review in Label Studio** (`/review`)
-   - Click the "Open Label Studio" to go to a to an overview of your label studio projects, click on your project and validate/correct predictions for your files (in case you did not wait till prelabelling was finished, you have to reload to see the predictions added over time)
+   - Click the "Open Label Studio" to go to a to an overview of your label studio projects
+   - Click on your project and
+   - Validate/correct predictions for your files (in case you did not wait till prelabelling was finished, you have to reload to see the predictions added over time) and submit the changes

 ### Review AI
 ![Review AI Page](assets/review_0.png)